 - Press the Sauté key on the Instant Pot (it should say Normal, 30 mins).
 Add the butter and let it melt while you finish preparing the rest of the ingredients.

 - Add the leeks and stir through with the butter.
 Sauté for 3-4 minutes, stirring a few times.

 - Add the potatoes, kale and garlic and stir through, then add the rest of the ingredients except for the cheese.
 Stir to combine and press the Keep Warm/Cancel button.

 - Place and lock the lid, make sure the steam releasing handle is pointing to Sealing.
 Press Manual, High Pressure, and set the timer to 12 minutes.
 After 3 beeps the pressure cooker will start going.

 - Once the timer goes off, allow the pressure to release for 5 minutes and then use the quick release method before opening the lid.

 - Add the cheese and stir to melt through.
-Add extra lemon juice and the rest of the lemon zest.
-Process the soup into puree.
+Add the lemon juice and the rest of the lemon zest.
+Process the soup into a puree.
 Option 1: Use an immersion stick blender directly in the pot.
 Option 2: Transfer the soup, together with the vegetables, to a blender or a food processor in 2-3 batches.
 Make sure to only fill up the blender half way, maybe three quarters, as the mixture will expand and move up the sides while blending.
 You will save yourself the mess!

 - Once smooth, stir in the parsley.
 Serve the soup in bowls sprinkled with extra parsley and black pepper.